-The Co-op Office abides by the following standards for the internship program:
+The co-operative education program abides by the following national standards:

-- Each work situation must be approved by the Co-op Office as a suitable learning situation. - Students complete one work term in the summer following their third year of study. - The intern is engaged in productive work rather than merely observing. - The intern receives remuneration for the work performed. - The intern's progress on the job is monitored by the university. - The intern's performance on the job is supervised and evaluated by the employer. - The internship is a minimum of 13 weeks in duration, a minimum of 35 hours per week, and is continuous employment with one organization.
+- Each work situation must be approved by the Co-op Office as a suitable learning situation. - Students complete three co-op work terms over the course of their program. - The co-op student is engaged in productive work rather than merely observing. - The co-op student receives remuneration for the work performed. - The co-op student's progress on the job is monitored by the university. - The co-op student's performance on the job is supervised and evaluated by the student's employer. - The total co-operative work experience is at least 30% of the time spent in academic study and in no circumstances is less than 30%.